$1,000 Flight Voucher when you apply with code by October 29, 2020

 About the Program

 Build marketable skills while gaining résumé-boosting experience in a city that’s home to thousands of international companies.
 The Internship in Dublin program allows you to develop practical skills in fields such as marketing, management, finance, hospitality, and more.
-Summer students can choose either a full-time or a part time-internship.
 Our strong academic focus and personalized placements dedicated to meaningful experiences, allow you to give your career a boost while gaining the international experience you’ve been seeking.
 Learn more about the benefits of a CEA internship.

 - Apply by: